 Applying to college can be an overwhelming and intimidating process for any student.
 For an applicant who is the first in his or her family to attend a four-year college or university, the application process can be especially daunting.
 Decisions about where to attend college, how to apply to different schools, whether to leave family, and how to afford the cost of a college education are issues that can pose hurdles for first-generation college students.

 Although the application process can be challenging for first-generation applicants, it is important to know that Yale College is proud to recruit, admit, and support first-generation students upon matriculation.
 In fact, more than one out of every six Yale students will be the first in their families to graduate from a four year college.

 Here is a bit more information about the questions and concerns many first-generation college applicants may have when applying to and deciding where to attend college.

 College is a time full of learning and discovery, but the transition away from the familiarity of family and friends can be a challenging one.
 This challenge is further complicated by a rigorous academic curriculum and many hours dedicated to extracurricular activities.
-While every student must weigh the particulars of his or her situation and make a personal decision about how far from home they are comfortable going for college, Yale has a number of support systems in place to make leaving home easier (read more about residential colleges, freshman counselors, and advisors below).
+While every student must weigh the particulars of his or her situation and make a personal decision about how far from home they are comfortable going for college, Yale has a number of support systems in place to make leaving home easier (read more about residential colleges, first-year counselors, and advisors below).

 Another consideration when comparing in-state and out-of-state schools is the cost of attending different types of schools.
 Oftentimes, in-state schools offer residents lower tuition and private schools are comparatively more expensive.
 However, Yale is one of many top private institutions that has a robust financial aid program that meets 100% of a student’s demonstrated financial need.
 In fact, Yale is one of the most affordable colleges in the country for families with less than $200,000 in annual income - significantly less expensive on average than attending a top public university, even as an in-state student.